bezverec/tif2jp2/README.md

 TIFF to JPEG2000 (JP2) lossless converter built in Rust with a thin FFI layer over OpenJPEG.

-✅ Lossless 5/3 wavelet (reversible)
-✅ Preserves/reserializes DPI into JP2 res box (and optional XMP fallback)
-✅ ICC profile attachment (from TIFF or a user-supplied profile)
-✅ Tiled + code-block encoding
-✅ Multi-threaded via OpenJPEG
-✅ AVX2 fast path upload
-✅ Single file or batch/recursive mode
-✅ Friendly CLI with `--help`, `--version`, `--verbose`

 **Goals:** a practical, fast, no-nonsense archival path from TIFF to JP2 primarily for x86_64 machines with AVX2 SIMD; while staying compatible with common JP2 readers, while not sacrificing archival level of quality (FADGI, Metamorfoze, primarily Czech national standard: [NDK](https://standardy.ndk.cz/ndk/standardy-digitalizace/standardy-pro-obrazova-data))

 # Notice

 Only Windows version has been somewhat tested so far.
 Only parts of the desired goals have been achieved.
 This is a hobby project written for educational purposes.
 In it's current state it is not intended as a production use tool.
+The validity of the output files has not yet been established.

 ---